Last Updated on November 27, 2020 by Queenie Mak

 If you are buying a present for someone who has everything or someone who values the principles of minimalism, the actual task of coming up with the gift idea is quite tricky.

 I honestly thought it would be easy to come up with a list of ideas for gift-giving for a minimalist traveller, but boy was I wrong!
-Having an understanding of minimalism and living the principles myself, I still had a hard time coming up with different ideas.
+Even when I unerstand minimalism and living the principles myself, I still had a hard time coming up with different ideas.

-So after a lot of research, I came up with a list of Christmas gifts for minimalists.
-Feel free to use the list for other occasions like birthdays, events, or just because!
+So after a lot of research, I came up with a list of best gifts for minimalists.
+Whether you are buying minimalist gifts for her or him, feel free to use this list for Christmas or other occasions like birthdays, events, or just because!

-A reliable and durable backpack is the backbone for every traveller.
+A reliable and durable backpack is crucial for every traveller.
 It is one of the things you cannot skimp on.
-Having the right bag will ultimately enhance your travel experience.
+And having the right bag will ultimately enhance your travel experience.

 However, a good backpack is not an inexpensive purchase, but you will get many years if you buy a quality backpack.

-One of my favourite backpacks of all time!
-The Osprey Talon 33 litre is the perfect size for any trip.
+The Osprey Talon 33 is the perfect size for any trip and one of my favourite backpacks of all time!
 I’ve had mine for over seven years, and I still use the pack.
-It doesn’t matter if I am solo travelling for a week or three months, it has all the space I need.
+It doesn’t matter if I am solo travelling for a week or a few months, it has all the space I need.
 It has proven to be reliable and durable after all these years.

 Osprey re-branded their bags where the Talon backpacks are for men, and Tempest backpacks are for women.
-The main difference between men and women backpacks is that generally, women have a shorter torso.
-So the bag for women can accommodate women’s anatomy.
+The main difference between the two backpacks is the length of the pack; generally, women have a shorter torso.
+So the woman’s backpack can accommodate women’s anatomy better.
 Take a look at Osprey Tempest 30, which is similar to Osprey Talon 33.

 Wanaka Adapt Backpack